Aaron T. Demarest: Retirement and death

-Another source says he had a stroke in 1902 and ultimately turned over his business to his brother, William R. Demarest and son, Warren G. Demarest.
+One source says Demarest died after contracting ptomaine poisoning at a clambake following his grandson's graduation from Yale.
+Another source says he had had an stroke and turned over his business to his brother, William R. Demarest and son, Warren G. Demarest.
 They then ran the business with the firm's secretary, Gabriel C. Chevalier.
 Demarest died July on 13, 1908, in Greenwich.
-The cause of death of ptomaine poisoning was from eating clams.
-This happened at a dinner given in honor of the Yale University graduation of his grandson, Francesco Whitmore.
-He was survived by his two sons, Warren G. and John Howard, and his daughter, Mrs. F.B.
-Whitmore.